The hormone system and cancer

 Calcitonin helps to control the amount of calcium in the body.

 The parathyroid glands are 4 very small glands next to the thyroid gland.
 They make parathyroid hormone (PTH).

 Along with calcitonin and vitamin D, PTH controls the level of calcium in the blood.

-You have two adrenal glands – one above each kidney.
+You have 2 adrenal glands, one above each kidney.